Selective continuous-variable quantum process tomography: Abstract

 \section{Abstract}

 Quantum process tomography is a useful tool for characterizing quantum processes.
-This task is essential for the developement of different areas, such as quantum information processing.
-We present a protocol for selective continuous-variable quantum process tomography.
-Our proposal allows to selectively estimate any element of an unknown continuous-variable quantum process in the position representation, without requiring the complete reconstruction of the process.
+This task is essential for the development of different areas, such as quantum information processing.
+In this work, we present a protocol for selective continuous-variable quantum process tomography.
+Our proposal allows one to selectively estimate any element of an unknown continuous-variable quantum process in the position representation, without requiring the complete reconstruction of the process.
 By resorting to controlled squeezing and translation operations, and adaptatively discretizing the process, a direct measure of an estimate of any process element can be obtained.
-Furthermore, we show how the protocol can be used to partially reconstruct on a region a continuous-variable quantum process, alongside numerical simulations.
+Furthermore, we show, supported by numerical simulations, how the protocol can be used to partially reconstruct on a region a continuous-variable quantum process.